Rubén Feldman González: Psycho-history

 Feldman-González has written and published digitally a series of psycho-historic novels.
-In these novels, he tries to bring to light unknown aspects and historical events from different periods.
+In these novels, he tried to bring to light unknown aspects and historical events from different periods.

 Esperanto

-Rubén Feldman-González is fluent in Esperanto, and he has emphasized its role as a promoter of understanding and peace.
+Rubén Feldman-González was fluent in Esperanto, and he has emphasized its role as a promoter of understanding and peace.
 Previous to beginning his university studies in Medicine, he was active in teaching Esperanto.
 He founded the Esperanto Association in Santa Fe, Argentina, and the Argentine Esperanto Youth Organization (Argentejo), being the first president.
 In 1966, he founded what became the Pasporta Servo of the World Esperanto Youth Organization, a free international hosting network for Esperanto speakers.